Welsh and English Literature (BA)

 |Typical applications received||The School of Welsh typically receives 100 applications.|

-|Typical A level offer||AAB including an A in English Literature or English Literature and Language or Creative Writing and Welsh.
+|Typical A level offer||AAB including an A in English Literature or English Literature and Language or Creative Writing and also a B in Welsh.
 General Studies is not accepted.|

 |Typical Welsh Baccalaureate offer||WBQ core will be accepted in lieu of one A-level (at the grades specified above), excluding English Literature or English Language and Literature, or Creative Writing for English Literature degrees, and excluding Welsh.|

 |Typical International Baccalaureate offer||35 points, 6 points each required from English and one other subject, both at higher level.|

 |Other qualifications||Applications from those offering alternative qualifications are welcome.
 Please see detailed admissions and selection criteria for more information.
 Detailed alternative entry requirements are available for this course|

 This is a three-year, full-time course, consisting of 120 credits a year.
 You’ll study six 20-credit modules a year, split equally between the subjects.